- Cigna Medicare Advantage plans are available in many states.

 - You live in a nursing facility.
 You can find SNPs to help manage the costs of living in a long-term care facility.

-Cigna also offers a few Health Maintenance Organizations with a Point of Service Option (HMO-POS) plans.
+Cigna also offers a few Health Maintenance Organizations with a Point-of-Service (HMO-POS) plans.
 You’ll have slightly more flexibility with an HMO-POS than a traditional HMO plan.
 These plans allow you to go out of network for certain services.
 However, going out of network comes with a higher cost.

 The cost of your Cigna Medicare Advantage plan will depend on where you live and the type of plan you choose.
 Keep in mind that any Advantage plan premium will be charged in addition to the standard Medicare Part B premium.